Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations

 In the future, we plan to perform a further exploration with a proper MCMC analysis to constrain the whole parameter space.
 This will allow us to perform a model selection analysis and see whether the GCG and GCCG models are ruled out or not by ISW-galaxy cross-correlation data.
 Furthermore, as more and more photometric measurements of redshift of galaxies are gathered, the errors from the ISW-galaxy cross-correlation will be reduced.
 With such future high-precision measurements, it will be possible to scrutinize the possible large-distance modifications of gravity.

 \acknowledgments

+JK and GB wish to thank Charles Bennett, Graeme Addison, and Janet Weiland for many stimulating discussions during the analysis and write up for this work.
+Additionally, we wish to thank Simone Peirone for collaboration in the early stages of the work.
 For JK and GB, this works was performed, in part, for the Jet Propulsion Laboratory, California Institute of Technology, sponsored by the United States Government under the Prime Contract 80NM00018D0004 between Caltech and NASA under subcontract numbers 1643587 and 1658514.
 This research project was conducted using computational resources at the Maryland Advanced Research Computing Center (MARCC).
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA), part of the High Energy Astrophysics Science Archive Center (HEASARC).
 HEASARC/LAMBDA is a service of the Astrophysics Science Division at the NASA Goddard Space Flight Center.
 NF is supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through the research grants UIDB/04434/2020, UIDP/04434/2020, PTDC/FIS-OUT/29048/2017, CERN/FIS-PAR/0037/2019 and the personal research FCT grant ``CosmoTests -- Cosmological tests of gravity theories beyond General Relativity" with ref.~number CEECIND/00017/2018.
 The work of ADF \ was supported by Japan Society for the Promotion of Science~(JSPS) Grants-in-Aid for Scientific Research No.\ 20K03969.
 ST is supported by the Grant-in-Aid for Scientific Research Fund of the JSPS No.\,19K03854.
-JK and GB wish to thank Charles Bennett, Graeme Addison, and Janet Weiland for many stimulating discussions during the analysis and write up for this work.
-Additionally, we wish to thank Simone Peirone for collaboration in the early stages of the work.